samrat-shrestha/HunyuanWorld-1.0/README.md

 https://github.com/user-attachments/assets/747b3e41-df9c-4cd2-b1d1-c0dce63f63ef

 ## 🔥 News
+- August 15, 2025: 🤗 We release the quantization version of HunyuanWorld-1.0 (HunyuanWorld-1.0-lite), which now supports running on Consumer-grade GPUs such as 4090!
 - July 26, 2025: 👋 We present the [technical report](https://arxiv.org/abs/2507.21809) of HunyuanWorld-1.0, please check out the details and spark some discussion!
 - July 26, 2025: 🤗 We release the first open-source, simulation-capable, immersive 3D world generation model, HunyuanWorld-1.0!